awslabs/amazon-ebs-autoscale/README.md

                         Mount point for autoscale volume (default: /scratch)

     -s, --initial-size  SIZE
                         Initial size of the volume in GB.
-(Default: 100) Only used if --initial-device is NOT specified.
+(Default: 200) Only used if --initial-device is NOT specified.

+    -t, --volume-type   VOLUMETYPE
+                        EBS volume type to use.
+(Default: gp3)

 ```